netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 Additionally, when hovering over the chart, the overlay may display an indication in the "Annotations" column.

 Currently, annotations are used to inform users of any data collection issues that might affect the chart.
-Below each chart, we added an information ribbon.
+Below each chart, there is an information ribbon.
 This ribbon currently shows 3 states related to the points presented in the chart:

 1. **[P]: Partial Data**
    At least one of the dimensions in the chart has partial data, meaning that not all instances available contributed data to this point.
 This can happen when a container is stopped, or when a node is restarted.
 This indicator helps to gain confidence of the dataset, in situations when unusual spikes or dives appear due to infrastructure maintenance, or due to failures to part of the infrastructure.